 POLLINATOR GARDEN

-Crofton Village Garden Club received a 2014 Unity Grant of Maryland to build a pollinator garden at Crofton Library.
-The pollinator garden was a collaborative effort supported by the Anne Arundel County Library System and assisted by the University of Maryland Master Gardeners.
-In addition, Patuxent Nursery donated compost and mulch to the project.
-The garden not only encourages the population of pollinators but also serves as an educational component to demonstrate to community members the importance of the pollinators for our environment.
-Due to the decline of pollinators and to the deterioration of pollinator health, the club's focus is to encourage pollinator gardens not only in public spaces but in home gardens.
+Crofton Village Garden Club received a 2014 Unity Grant of Maryland to establish a pollinator garden at Crofton Library.
+This collaborative project, supported by the Anne Arundel County Library System and assisted by University of Maryland Master Gardeners, was further enhanced by compost and mulch donations from Patuxent Nursery.
+The garden not only helps support pollinator populations but also serves as an educational resource to raise awareness about the vital role pollinators play in our environment.
+In response to the decline of pollinators and their declining health, the Club encourages the creation of pollinator gardens both in public spaces and in home gardens.

 SWANN PARK